Spotify soars in US$26b stock debut

 The unusual listing had added to the suspense over how Spotify would fare on the market as the company, while big on its cool factor, has yet to turn a profit.

-"They are getting all the funding they need in the private market and they don't really need to go public as early," he said.
+"They are getting all the funding they need in the private market and they don't really need to go public as early," he added.

 Spotify has helped change the way much of the world listens to music by popularising streaming - unlimited, on-demand songs online.